ChoojooK/GeekCentral/README.md

-## Everything a programmer might need
+## Everything a programmer might need to know
 This repository provides different kinds of files, Datas, or information that a programmer or a hacker might need to do his/her job.

 Please remember to give credit if you used this repository in your projects.